-Canine Skeletal Dysplasia 2 (SD2) is a mild form of disproportionate dwarfism found in Labrador Retrievers. is generally characterized by one or more body parts being smaller in comparison to overall size of the Animal.
-Animals affected by SD2 develop legs that are shorter than their counterparts not affected despite a normal body size.
-In most cases the front legs are more severely affected than hind legs causing an awkward stance and motion.
+Canine Skeletal Dysplasia 2 (SD2) is a mild form of disproportionate dwarfism found in Labrador Retrievers.
+It is generally characterized by one or more body parts being smaller in comparison to the overall size of the animal.
+Animals with SD2 develop legs that are shorter than their counterparts that not affected, despite a normal body size.
+In most cases, the front legs are more severely affected than hind legs.
+This causes an awkward stance and motion.

 The SD2 variant is associated with disproportionate dwarfism in Labrador Retrievers and has displayed subtle phenotype affects.
 Unlike other forms of skeletal dysplasia, SD2 is not associated with any vision or hearing problems.
 Studies suggest that field or working lines of the Labrador Retrievers are more likely to inherit the SD2 variant.

 In most cases the effected males had shoulder heights of less than 55 cm and affected females had shoulder heights of less than 50 cm.
 This compared to the international breed standards which is 56-57 cm for male dogs and 54-56 cm for females dogs.

 Animal Genetics accepts buccal swab, blood, and dewclaw samples for testing.
 Complimentary sample collection kits are available and can be ordered at test now.